exercism/docs/using/legal/privacy-policy.md

 ## How we use the information we've collected

 To understand, improve, and develop our Platform and associated services.
 As detailed in our values, we aim to build a **positive and caring community** to help people **improve their programming skills**.
 In support of these aims, we may use the data we collect to improve the quality of our Users' learning and feedback.
-This may include performing data analysis on anonymised datasets.
+This may include performing data analysis on anonymized datasets.

 ## Sharing and transferring data